Piranha: Size

 Depending on the exact species, most piranhas grow to between 12 and 35 cm long.
 A few can grow larger, with the largest living species, the red-bellied, reaching up to 50 cm.
 There are claims of São Francisco piranhas at up to 60 cm, but the largest confirmed specimens are considerably smaller.
 The extinct Megapiranha which lived 8–10 million years ago reached about 71 cm long, and possibly even 128 cm.

+Morphology

-MorphologySerrasalmus, Pristobrycon, Pygocentrus, and Pygopristis are most easily recognized by their unique dentition.
+Serrasalmus, Pristobrycon, Pygocentrus, and Pygopristis are most easily recognized by their unique dentition.
 All piranhas have a single row of sharp teeth in both jaws.
 The teeth are tightly packed and interlocking (via small cusps) and are used for rapid puncture and shearing.
 Individual teeth are typically broadly triangular, pointed, and blade-like (flat in profile).
 The variation in the number of cusps is minor.
 In most species, the teeth are tricuspid with a larger middle cusp which makes the individual teeth appear markedly triangular.
 The exception is Pygopristis, which has pentacuspid teeth and a middle cusp usually only slightly larger than the other cusps.